alinaavanesyan/dyslexia_app/README.md

 Download the APK-file [here](https://disk.yandex.ru/d/QbKp78ePDQEVJA) (for Android)

 # Local launch
-To launch the app you need to download whisper-tiny.cpp model (link [here](https://disk.yandex.ru/d/bPpK5gC1p1GHlA)) and place it into the folder *assets/models*
+To launch the app you need to download whisper-tiny.cpp model (link [here](https://disk.yandex.ru/d/bPpK5gC1p1GHlA)) and place it in the folder *assets/models*